lushjia/WGCNA_my_record/README.md

 # WGCNA
 ### WGCNA for RNAseq data
-This repository records my opinion on how to use WGCNA package and some following analysis of the coexpression network.
+This repository records my experience of using WGCNA package and running some following analysis of the coexpression network.
 Most information posted here is gathered from this official [WGCNA website]( https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/index.html).
-In that website, *Tutorials* part contains all the R script one needed to install and run WGNCA. *FAQ: Problems installing or using the package* part contains some details of how to choose parameters based on the network you want to build.
+In that website, *Tutorials* part includes all the R script needed to install and run WGNCA. *FAQ: Problems installing or using the package* part includes some details of how to choose parameters based on the network you want to build.

 #### Some Terms
 - **soft threshold**: a power used to weight the correlation, calculated by `pickSoftThreshold` function in WGCNA package